 Present and Beyond

 In 2017, Steve Yurosek was named President of Sukut Construction.
 Sukut’s former President, Mike Crawford, remained the Company’s CEO.
+In 2020, Steve assumed the CEO/President position and continues to lead Sukut in building upon its success in the industry.
 Approaching the next decade, Sukut continues to do what it does best, “build from the ground down” with unparalleled earthmoving and civil engineering expertise in over ten areas: Alternative Energy, Emergency Response, Flood control, Water Control, Excavation, Land Remediation, Landfill Maintenance, Recreation Development, Resorts Development, Shoring Techniques, Transportation, Underground Utilities, Large Water Systems, Water Infrastructure.